By Dr. Kim Perry, Executive Director

 If you’ve seen me around the Bike Virginia tour you’ve probably seen me with a Camelback or a water bottle clipped on my belt and I’m not even on the bike!
 It’s the only way I can keep up with the demands of the job.

-Putting demand on our body, like riding sixty miles or working around the camping area and headquarters for 16 hours equates to more fluid demands than a sedentary day.
+Putting demand on our body, like riding sixty miles or working around tent city for 16 hours equates to more fluid demands than a sedentary day.
 The higher the temperature the more the need for hydration increases.
 When you are out on the route riding long distances in the sun making all those climbs you’re going to need to make yourself drink.
 And don’t rely on thirst.
 It’s a late indicator of being dehydrated.